Get News & Updates Directly To Your Inbox

 When you and your employer contribute to either of these accounts, it serves as an incentive.
 It encourages you to be more involved and aware of the money you spend on doctor visits, medical tests, prescription drugs and other medical services.
 These preventive services proved to lower follow-up costs linked to the late discovery of health issues.

 With a CDHP, you have a large set of medical and professional services that are in your network.
 It’s often the same broad network of doctors available in a PPO.
-Because NOT all networks are the same, it’s important to make sure all your doctors and services are in your network to save you money.
-You can still use out-of-network doctors and hospitals with a CDHP, but it will cost extra.
-Always use BCBSMT’s Provider Finder to make sure your provider is in network.
-Call your Benefit Value Advisor with the number on your member ID to help you find the lowest cost provider for any MRIs or CT scans.
+Because all networks are NOT the same, it’s important to make sure all your doctors and services are in your network so you can save you money.
+You can still use out-of-network providers with a CDHP, but it will cost more.
+Always use BCBSMT’s Provider Finder® to make sure your doctor is in network.
+Call the number on your member ID card to reach your Benefit Value Advisor to help you find the lowest cost provider for any MRIs or CT scans.

 Choosing the right health insurance coverage is a big decision and it’s important to make the right choices for you and your family.
-Hopefully this helps offer you guidance.
-If you still have questions about your health plan, PPOs, HMOs, IROs, etc., leave a comment!
+Hopefully, we’ve provided some insights to help you better understand a CDHP.
+If you still have questions about your health plan, leave a comment!

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.